dolivetree/documentation/language/built-in-functions/functions-for-ranges.md

 # Functions for ranges

-Deci has a bunch of built-in functions that operate on ranges.
-They are:
+Built-in functions that operate on ranges:

 ## contains